 If you have a Co-coordinator, each individual must submit a separate faculty recommendation form.

 Have the Faculty Member submit the 2023/24 Student Directed Faculty Recommendation Form (pdf) and email it to email@example.com by the application deadline.
 The email must come directly from the Faculty Recommender.

 The sample proposals shown here are for guiding purposes only.
 You do not need to use this format or style for your proposal.
 Application components change annually, so be sure to review all application criteria listed as you prepare your application.

-Book a one-on-one advising session to walk through your Student Directed Seminar Proposal.
-Meet virtually or select an in-person appointment, available Tuesdays, Wednesdays, and Thursdays.
+You may book a one-on-one advising session to walk through your Student Directed Seminar Proposal through email at firstname.lastname@example.org.

 If your proposal is approved, you are required to attend training to support the development of seminar facilitation and coordination skills and develop your seminar’s official syllabus, reading list, and materials.
 You will also need to schedule a class meeting time, book a classroom, and identify any guest speakers you might want.

 Once this has been completed, your seminar will then be made available for registration to students at UBC Vancouver as a 3-credit, upper level course.
 The minimum enrolment for each seminar is 8, and the maximum is 15.